Blaco/DMX_Model_Utility_Scripts/README.md

 These scripts automatically remove or transfer flex controller and dominator rule datablocks in KeyValues2 DMX files.

 An additional script utilizes the Dmxconvert command line tool, automatically detecting your Source 1 (or 2) branch and the format of your provided DMX files in order to provide options in a GUI interface that simply allow you to choose what format you wish to convert to without the need for manual specification of the tool's required parameters. \

-Only supports Model formats and SFM Elements/Presets (.pre) !
+### Only supports Model formats and SFM Elements/Presets (.pre) !

-*Just drag and drop your DMX files on to the script and select what you want Dmxconvert to do.*
+*Just drag and drop your files on to the script and select what you want Dmxconvert to do.*

 ## DMXConvert_Controllers.ps1
 Provides an automated interface for using Dmxconvert without the need for command line parameters or batch files